What is trading?

 When did I start trading?

 To qualify for SEIS, the date you started trading must be within 2 years of the date of issue of the SEIS shares.
-For EIS share issue this time limit is 7 years (and for a Knowledge Intensive Company the time limit moves up to 10 years).
+For EIS share issue the time limit is 7 years from the date of first commercial sale (please note this is not the date of first trade), and for a Knowledge Intensive Company the time limit moves up to 10 years.

 Therefore, you need to quantify the date you started trading as per the slightly ambiguous definition above.
 To help you, it is important to note, this start date of trading will always be before (or most often equal to) the date you first received revenue.
 On the Advance Assurance Application Form, for EIS applications, it actually asks for the Date of First Commercial Sales.
 This date indicates your start of trading and it is something that needs to be consistent throughout your application form, business plan, financial forecast, and bank statements/accounts.
 It is also important to note, the date you start trading will almost always be different to the age of the Company (the date of incorporation).
 And if you haven't started trading yet then great!
 You will just have to demonstrate this in the documents attached to your application